How to Install Kali Linux with WSL on Windows 11

 wsl --set-default-version 2

-Kali Linux on Windows allows you to use Kali Linux Terminal and run Kali Linux command line utilities, including bash, ssh, git, apt, and many more.
+With Kali Linux on Windows, you get Kali Linux Terminal and command-line tools like bash, ssh, git, and apt.

 Installing, this may take a few minutes…